-Is the Bar Professional Training Course Right for You?
+What Is the Bar Professional Training Course UK?

-Is the Bar Professional Training Course Right for You?
+What Is the Bar Professional Training Course UK?

 What is the BPTC?

-If you want to become a barrister in England and Wales, you’ll need to take the Bar Professional Training Course.
-It’s a qualification designed to build on the academic knowledge gained during an undergraduate Law degree or Graduate Diploma in Law (GDL), preparing you for pupillage at the Bar.
+If you want to become a barrister in England and Wales, you’ll need to take the Bar Professional Training Course (BPTC).
+This course builds on the knowledge you gained from a law degree or Graduate Diploma in Law (GDL) and prepares you for pupillage, the next step in becoming a practising barrister.

 • Advocacy